Therapy

 Polyradiculoneuropathy in dogs

-Polyradiculoneuropathy in dogs sounds pretty complex at first.
-When the vet confronts us with this term, we usually only see question marks.
-This is a disease that affects the nerve roots (radix) and the peripheral nerves (neuropathy).
-In other words: the spinal cord and the nerve pathways branching off from it go crazy and influence the movement and sensitivity of our beloved four-legged friends.
+Polyradiculoneuropathy in dogs sounds quite complex at first.
+When our veterinarian confronts us with this term, we usually only see question marks.
+However, it is a disease that affects the nerve roots (radix) and the peripheral nerves (neuropathy).
+In other words, the spinal cord and the nerve pathways branching off from it are malfunctioning, affecting the mobility and sensation of our beloved four-legged friends.

 Polyradiculoneuropathy in dogs Read More »